Life as an International Student

 Entertainment80 to 150

-Utilities such as gas, electricity, water and internet are often included in CQUniversity's Student Residence and our approved homestays.
+Utilities such as gas, electricity, water and internet are often included in CQUniversity's Student Residence.

 These are basic living costs and do not include tuition fees, study-related costs such as textbooks and stationery, Overseas Student Health Cover (OSHC) fees or any luxuries.